Captain-Kirk83/Library-Management-System/README.md

-# Library - CSoC Dev Task 2
+# Library Management System

 ## Introduction

-Welcome to the Week 2 of CSOC Dev.
-In this assignment, you will be working on the Django backend of a library web application.
-A boilerplate has already been created for you and all that remains is to fill in the code wherever we've asked you to, or wherever you feel required.
+In this project, I will be working on the Django backend of a library web application.

-A very basic frontend has already been created for visualizing the results.
-You need not mess with it until the later stages of the assignment.

 ### Setting up the project